denironyx/devPython/python-crash-course/project/generating_data/README.md

 To use Matplotlib for your initial set of visualizations, you’ll need to install it using pip, a module that downloads and installs Python packages.
 Enter the following command at a terminal prompt:

+#### Plotting a Simple Line Graph
+Let's plot a simple line graph using Matplotlib, and then customize it to create a more informative data visualization.